bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

 `./classification_sample -i car.png -m ~/squeezenet1.1_FP16/squeezenet1.1.xml -d HETERO:FPGA,CPU -ni 100`

-Congratulations, You are done with the OpenVINO installation for FPGA.
-To learn more about how OpenVINO works, the Hello World tutorial and are other resources are provided below.
+Congratulations, You are done with the Intel® Distribution of OpenVINO™ toolkit installation for FPGA.
+To learn more about how the Intel® Distribution of OpenVINO™ toolkit works, the Hello World tutorial and are other resources are provided below.

 ## Hello World Face Detection Tutorial

-Use the  [OpenVINO with FPGA Hello World Face Detection Exercise](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection)to learn more about how the software and hardware work together.
+Use the  [Intel® Distribution of OpenVINO™ toolkit with FPGA Hello World Face Detection Exercise](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection)to learn more about how the software and hardware work together.

 ## Additional Resources

-Intel® Distribution of OpenVINO™ home page:  [https://software.intel.com/en-us/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)
+Intel® Distribution of OpenVINO™ toolkit home page:  [https://software.intel.com/en-us/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)

 Intel® Distribution of OpenVINO™ toolkit documentation:  [https://software.intel.com/en-us/openvino-toolkit/documentation/featured](https://software.intel.com/en-us/openvino-toolkit/documentation/featured)